josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧬_deliberate_data_twinning.md

 # 🧬 Deliberate Data Twinning and Silencing Dissent

 **First created:** 2025-09-01 | **Last updated:** 2025-09-01

-*Hypothetical impact tiers of data twinning on dissenting voices in the UK*
+*Hypothetical impact tiers of data twinning on dissenting voices in the UK.*

 ---